 - Any special note or instruction

 The carrier fills out most of the information on the original Bill of Lading.
-As a shipper, your responsibility is to provide up-to-date information to the carrier and ensure that every detail listed is accurate.
+It then falls on the shipper to provide up-to-date information to the carrier and ensure that every detail listed is accurate.
 Below, you’ll find a real example of a freight BoL:

 Types of BoL

 There are many different types of B/Ls, and they’re all based on factors such as:

-A BoL is majorly divided into three types based on the way of transportation of goods.
-They are:
+Usually, a BoL is divided into three types based on the mode of transportation of goods.
+These types are:

-- Documents accompanying the goods shipped through international air couriers.
+- All documents accompanying the goods are shipped through international air couriers.

-- It’s also called an air consignment note.
+- It can also be referred to as an air consignment note.

 - AWB is a standard form distributed by the International Air Transport Association (IATA).

-- It’s just a contract of transportation and is non-negotiable.
+- Serves as a contract of transportation and is non-negotiable.

 - The shipping agent or the railway line that transports the shipment prepares the Rail Waybill after receiving the instructions from the shipper.